Azure/azure-sdk/docs/python/clouddiscover.md

 * Well-known (public) cloud configurations MUST be built-in to the client libraries for each language.
 Each well-known cloud configuration has a "simple name" in addition to a set of key/value pairs representing endpoints and suffixes for known services.

-> The built-in cloud configurations SHOULD be defined in azure core.
+> The built-in cloud configurations MUST be defined in azure core.

 > The simple cloud name MAY be a string or an enum value.

-> The cloud configuration instance MAY be represented by a custom type in strongly typed lanugages.
+> The cloud configuration instance MAY be represented by a custom type in strongly typed languages.

-* In addition to the well-known cloud configurations, it MUST be possible to construct a custom cloud configuration instance for a specific cloud (e.g. Azure Stack).
+* In addition to the well-known cloud configurations, it MUST be possible to construct a custom cloud configuration for a specific cloud instance (e.g. Azure Stack).

+* The core library MUST provide a mechanism to list well-known cloud instance names.

 * It MUST be possible (and documented how) to load a configuration from the returned information in ARM's discovery endpoint.
+Unknown configuration data retrieved from the ARM discovery endpoint (e.g. configuration data associated with new services) MUST be ignored.

 > A canonical use-case for this is to, given the metadata configuration endpoint for a given cloud, download the configuration data to a local file.